Prithvi45/Frontend-Development-Tutorials/README.md

 # Frontend-Development-Tutorials
-This repository includes course work and handson projects to become an Frontend Developer/ React Developer
+This repository includes course work and handson projects to become an Frontend Developer/ React Developer.
+Note :- Below content is completely FREE of cost

 ## Web Development Study Material